 - Spread onto a parchment-lined baking sheet and bake for 8-10 minutes, stirring once about halfway through.
 Remove from the oven and cool.

 - Wash and pit the cherries.
 Slice the cherries in half and add to a medium sauce pan with the sugar and cornstarch, tossing to combine.
 You can use frozen cherries one can of tart cherries along with their juice in place of the water if fresh cherries aren't in season.

 - Add water and lemon juice, then bring to a boil over medium-high heat until the cherries have released some of their liquid and softened, about 10 minutes.
 The juice will thicken into a gel.
-Depending on your cherries, you may want to add a drop of red gel food coloring for a more vibrant color.
+Depending on your cherries, you may want to add a drop of red gel food coloring (affiliate link) for a more vibrant color.

 - Cool completely.